JannikHv/twigger/README.md

 My problem building a simple static HTML website was that...

 - ...
 I don't want to have redundant HTML
-  - so Twigger uses Twig that can include Twig components.
+  - so Twigger uses Twig that can include Twig templates.
 - ...
 I don't want to write plain CSS
   - so Twigger used SCSS, that is compiled and compressed to CSS by default.
 - ...
 I don't want to have bloated JavaScript files